jkingyens/binder/readme.md

 # Binder

 Binder is a compiler for bundling videos into courses.
-The compiler will deploy the course using your own Digital Ocean account.
-Users can then take the course by adding it the native Userland app.
-Userland supports features such as progress tracking, offline caching and more coming soon.
+Courses are deployed to Digital Ocean in the Userland application format.
+Userland is a native mobile app for running user centric applications.
+Userland is open source and supports features such as progress tracking, offline caching and more coming soon.

 # Defining a Course